 - The retention of the "logins at risk" report is increased to 90 days

-In addition to these editions, Microsoft offered a basic ADF plan with lower than premium capabilities that was withdrawn on July 1, 2019.
+In addition to these editions, Microsoft offered a basic AAD plan with lower-than-premium capabilities that was withdrawn on July 1, 2019.

-In short, Azure Active Directory is the key to help protect the identity of users, closing the main gateway to cybercriminals and also providing secure access to all applications (whether at home or in the cloud) reducing management to IT departments.
+Ultimately, Azure Active Directory is the key to help protect the identity of users, closing the main gateway to cybercriminals and also facilitating secure access to all applications (whether at home or in the cloud) reducing management to IT departments.

 Do you want to know more about how to improve security by protecting access to your data and applications?